-Covid-19 coronavirus: Auckland DHB ramps up testing
+Covid 19 coronavirus: Auckland DHB ramps up testing

 Two pop-up centres will be open in Auckland from 9am Wednesday.

-One of those is in the Otara Town Centre carpark (14 Fair Mall, Otara), the second is at Health New Lynn (Level 1 carpark, Totara Health Services, McCrae Way, New Lynn).
+One of those is in the Otara Town Centre car park (14 Fair Mall, Otara), the second is at Health New Lynn (Level 1 car park, Totara Health Services, McCrae Way, New Lynn).

-Apa said the health sector in Auckland was well prepared to respond to new community cases but asked Aucklanders to prepare to be patient if were aiming to be tested tomorrow.
+Apa said the health sector in Auckland was well prepared to respond to new community cases but asked Aucklanders to prepare to be patient if they were aiming to be tested today.

 All health services are regarded as essential and should continue as usual, with an additional focus on infection prevention control measures and distancing of patients, she said.